 2. Psalm 66:18: “If I had cherished sin in my heart, the Lord would not have listened.”

 This verse from David’s psalm shows us a major hindrance to God’s willingness to hear our prayers—unconfessed sin.
-Some might ask, “If sin prevents God from hearing our prayers, then none of us have a chance, because we all sin, even after we’re saved.”
+Some might ask, “If sin prevents God from hearing our prayers, then none of us have a chance, because of we all sin, even after we’re saved.”